-Upon Completion of Sampling
+Upon Completion of Sampling:

 - 1. Return to office. - 2.
 Confirm that all sample bottles are labeled correctly. - 3.
 Store samples in refrigerator. - 4.
 Review datasheet for completeness. - 5.
-Complete the sample chain of custody form. - 6.
+Complete sample chain of custody forms for SLO County Lab and analytical lab. - 6.
 Contact lab to notify that samples have been collected. - 7.
-Notify lab courier or plan for GSO to deliver samples. - 8.
+Notify lab courier or bring samples to laboratory directly. - 8.
 Conduct bacteria analysis for E. coli.
 Analyze with a 1:10 dilution and a 1:100 dilution.
 If the SLO County lab is available, they should conduct the analysis using the IDEXX method.